 Dandre Neumeyer had a hole-in-one at Mbombela’s No 17 on December 14, 2016.
 Ten days later, in his next round at the course, he told his playing partners, “last time I holed out, but the flag is in a different spot.
 Might have to hit this one a bit harder.”
 He popped it in the hole yet again.

 Edwin Nel lays claim to having the very first hole-in-one of the 21st century.
-Nel, a former president at Centurion golf estate, and currently the General manager, had an early round booked at Irene Country Club on January 1, 2000.
+Nel, a former president and general manager at Centurion golf estate, had an early round booked at Irene Country Club on January 1, 2000.
 At 7.50 that morning, on the long par-3 fourth hole, he holed out with a 5-iron.
 Another notable New Year’s Day ace came from President Cyril Ramaphosa at the second hole at Elements Private Reserve in 2015.

 Billy Matthee from ERPM had the first hole-in-one at Elements Private Reserve, at the second hole in October 2006.
 Three years later, in October 2009, he had the first albatross at Elements, holing his second shot on the par-5 seventh.